Spin-selective elliptic optical dichroism and perfectly spin-polarized third-order nonlinear photocurrent in altermagnets

 Hence, the jerk current at the optical band edge is present only for anisotropic Dirac cones.

-\textbf{Discussions:} We have shown that the low-energy theory of $d$-wave altermagnets is described by a model with anisotropic Dirac cones at the X and Y points, where spins are perfectly polarized to up (down) at the X (Y) point.
-By tuning the ellipticity of light, it is possible to selectively excite up or down spins, which is known as elliptic optical dichroism.
-By applying electric field in addition to the elliptically polarized light, the perfectly spin-polarized jerk current is induced.
-It is interesting that the jerk current is enhanced at the optical band edge only for anisotropic Dirac cones.
-Our work will be useful for photo-excited spintronics based on $d$ -wave altermagnets.
+\textbf{Discussions:} We have shown that the low-energy physics of $d$-wave altermagnets is governed by anisotropic Dirac cones at the X and Y points, where the electronic spins are perfectly polarized in opposite directions.
+This unique band structure enables complete spin selectivity under elliptically polarized light, giving rise to elliptic optical dichroism.
+When static electric field is applied simultaneously with elliptically polarized light, a perfectly spin-polarized jerk current is generated.
+Notably, this jerk current exhibits a pronounced enhancement at the optical band edge, a feature that appears only in systems with anisotropic Dirac cones.
+We have demonstrated that insulating $d$-wave altermagnets host a spin-polarized third-order photocurrent as their leading electric current.
+These findings establish $d$-wave altermagnets as a promising platform for photoinduced spintronics.

+The perfect spin selectivity identified here originates in the spin-split band structure with fully diagonal spin eigenstates.
+This stands in sharp contrast to Dirac cones arising from spin--orbit interactions such as those in Rashba systems or topological-insulator surfaces, where the spin texture is non-diagonal and perfect selectivity is impossible.
+Altermagnets, by realizing large spin-split bands without spin-orbit coupling, provide an ideal setting in which opposite spin polarizations at the two valleys are protected by $\mathcal{C}_{4z}\mathcal{T}$ symmetry.
+By the same reasoning, we expect analogous spin-selective optical phenomena in $g$-wave and $i$ -wave altermagnets owing to $\mathcal{C}_{8z}\mathcal{T}$ \ and $\mathcal{C} _{12z}\mathcal{T}$ symmetries, respectively, as well.

+Spin-polarized current is experimentally observable by means of the tunneling magneto-resistance (TMR)\cite{Julli,Moodera}.
+Especially, perfectly spin-polarized current was observed by using the TMR\cite {Park,Bowen,Yuasa}.
+In addition, the spin-polarized scanning tunneling spectroscopy\cite{Machida} and point-contact Andreev reflection\cite{Lee} are used for the detection of spin-polarized current.

 This work is supported by CREST, JST (Grants No. JPMJCR20T2) and Grants-in-Aid for Scientific Research from MEXT KAKENHI (Grant No. 23H00171).